pRob3/BookStore-API/README.md

-﻿# BookStore-API
+﻿# BookStore

-A small API for a Blazor site Book Store :)
+A small bookstore API and a Blazor Front-end :)